thillux/vpnc/README.md

 ## Contents of this file

+- Fixes in this repository
 - General configuration of vpnc
 - Using a modified script
 - Additional steps to configure hybrid authentication
 - Setting up vpnc on Vista 64bit
 - Known problems

+## Fixes in this repository

+- don't swap process memory to disk, as it contains key material
+- secure free of key material
+- compiles with GCC 6
+- fixed some memory leaks
+- checks with asan und ubsan

 ## General configuration of vpnc